owlecology/trap/README.md

 ## Setup

-Download and install the latest Raspberry OS from https://www.raspberrypi.org/software/operating-systems/
+Download the latest Raspberry OS from https://www.raspberrypi.org/software/operating-systems/ and install it on your micro SD-card.
+If you are not used to working with RPI's it's easiest to Raspberry Pi Imager and to chose a OS version with desktop.
+Once your SD card is ready, insert it in your RPi, connect the RPi to a screen, keyboard and mouse and power it up.
+Go through the guide and set up your Pi.